On ends of finite-volume noncompact manifolds of nonpositive curvature: Zero algebraic entropy

 By Proposition \ref{0-ent-1} we have that Now taking the limit of the inequality \eqref{log compare} yields \bear \limsup_{k \to \infty}\frac{\log (\#B_w(k))}{k}= 0, \nonumber \eear that is,

 The proof is complete. \ep

 Let $M$ be the manifold in Conjecture \ref{Eb-C}.
 If $\dim(M)=4$, by \cite[Theorem 3.1 or Lemma 3.1g]{Eberlein80} it is known that each end of $M$ is homotopic to a closed $3$-dimensional aspherical manifold.
 Actually Cerbo in \cite{Cerb09} showed that the fundamental group of a closed $3$-dimensional aspherical manifold either is almost nilpotent or has a uniform positive algebraic entropy.
-Thus for the 4-dimensional case, Theorem \ref{mt-1} follows from Proposition \ref{sec-0-ent} and the work of Cerbo in \cite{Cerb09}.
+Thus for the 4-dimensional case, the first part of Theorem \ref{mt-1} follows from Proposition \ref{sec-0-ent} and the work of Di Cerbo in \cite{Cerb09}.
 We remark that the results in \cite{Cerb09} rely on Perelman's solution of the Poincare Conjecture.
 For general dimensions, in the following section we will complete the proof of Theorem \ref{mt-1} without using Perelman's solution of the Poincare Conjecture.
-In other words, we provide two different proofs of Theorem \ref{mt-1} for the case that $\dim(M)=4$.
+In other words, we provide two different proofs to address Conjecture \ref{mt-1} for the case that $\dim(M)=4$.